ngoyed2/project1/README.md

-system overview
 how to run the project
 how to run tests

-# Building Data Systems with LLM Interfaces
+# Building Data Systems with LLM Interfaces: Project 1

 ## System Overview: